Officer sings Christmas carol to suspect, ending standoff

 #ReadLocal

+Lewis surrendered and was taken into custody.
+No officers were injured in the standoff, authorities said.
+Lewis was treated for an undisclosed head injury.

-The county prosecutor says he took Christmas cookies to the officers to boost morale during the nine-hour standoff.
+Chester County District Attorney Thomas Hogan posted about the incident on his Facebook page, saying he took Christmas cookies to the officers to boost morale after the nine-hour standoff.

+"I was heading out the door and I told my mom that I was going to have 30 freezing cold, hungry guys, and I grabbed the cookies that were just made the day before and brought them with me," Hogan said.
+The carol and the cookies "are fun, but these guys gave up being with their families and put themselves in danger to make sure others could be safe."

+Lewis has been charged with 11 counts of attempted homicide, aggravated assault and related charges for allegedly firing multiple times at officers throughout the night.
 It wasn't clear from court records Thursday if he has an attorney.
+He is scheduled for a preliminary hearing on Jan.
+7.

 Comments